Alcibiades: Defection to Sparta

 After his disappearance at Thurii, Alcibiades quickly contacted the Spartans, "promising to render them aid and service greater than all the harm he had previously done them as an enemy" if they would offer him sanctuary.
 The Spartans granted this request and received him among them.
 Because of this defection, the Athenians condemned him to death in absentia and confiscated his property.
 In the debate at Sparta over whether to send a force to relieve Syracuse, Alcibiades spoke and instilled fear of Athenian ambition into the Spartan ephors by informing them that the Athenians hoped to conquer Sicily, Italy, and even Carthage.
-Yale historian Donald Kagan believes that Alcibiades knowingly exaggerated the plans of the Athenians to convince the Spartans of the benefit they stood to gain from his help.
+Historian Donald Kagan believes that Alcibiades knowingly exaggerated the plans of the Athenians to convince the Spartans of the benefit they stood to gain from his help.
 Kagan asserts that Alcibiades had not yet acquired his "legendary" reputation, and the Spartans saw him as "a defeated and hunted man" whose policies "produced strategic failures" and brought "no decisive result".
 If accurate, this assessment underscores one of Alcibiades's greatest talents, his highly persuasive oratory.
 After making the threat seem imminent, Alcibiades advised the Spartans to send troops and most importantly, a Spartan commander to discipline and aid the Syracusans.

 Alcibiades served as a military adviser to Sparta and helped the Spartans secure several crucial successes.
 He advised them to build a permanent fort at Decelea, just over 10 mi from Athens and within sight of the city.
 By doing this, the Spartans cut the Athenians off entirely from their homes and crops and the silver mines of Sunium.
 This was part of Alcibiades's plan to renew the war with Athens in Attica.
 The move was devastating to Athens and forced the citizens to live within the long walls of the city year round, making them entirely dependent on their seaborne trade for food.
 Seeing Athens thus beleaguered on a second front, members of the Delian League began to contemplate revolt.
 In the wake of Athens's disastrous defeat in Sicily, Alcibiades sailed to Ionia with a Spartan fleet and succeeded in persuading several critical cities to revolt.

-In spite of these valuable contributions to the Spartan cause, Alcibiades fell out of favor with the Spartan government at around this time, ruled by Agis II.
-Leotychides, the son born by Agis's wife Timaea, Queen of Sparta, shortly after this, was believed by many to be Alcibiades's son.
-An alternate account asserts that Alcibiades took advantage of King Agis' absence with the Spartan Army in Attica and seduced his wife, Timonassa.
+In spite of these valuable contributions to the Spartan cause, around this time Alcibiades fell out of favor with the government of king Agis II.
+Leotychides, the son born by Agis's wife Timaea, Queen of Sparta (or Queen Timonassa), shortly after this, was believed by many to be Alcibiades's son.
+An alternate account asserts that Alcibiades took advantage of King Agis's absence with the Spartan army in Attica and seduced his wife.

 Alcibiades's influence was further reduced after the retirement of Endius, the ephor who was on good terms with him.
 It is alleged that Astyochus, a Spartan admiral, was sent orders to kill him, but Alcibiades received warning of this order and defected to the Persian satrap Tissaphernes, who had been supporting the Peloponnesian forces financially in 412 BC.